jaypipes/articles/db/uuid-vs-integer.md

 | B (UUID PKs only)                 | ![grn]  -0.97% | ![grn]  -1.83% | ![org]  -7.04% | ![org]  -6.24% |
 | C (auto-increment PK, ext UUID)   | ![grn]  +3.81% | ![org]  -9.62% | ![grn]  -2.95% | ![org]  -6.75% |

+#### `lookup_orders_by_customer` summary for PostgreSQL

+For PostgreSQL, as was the case for the `order_counts_by_status` scenario, we saw less of a performance degradation between schema design "A" for both schema design "B" and "C".

+For the "small" and "medium" initial database sizes, we see a greater decrease in performance for schema design "C" at higher concurrency levels.
+This can be explained by the extra `JOIN` to the customers table that is necessary to satisfy the external to internal identifier lookup.

+For the "large" initial database size, results were inconclusive.
+I can detect no discernable difference between schema design "B" and schema design "C" when compared to the performance of schema design "A".
+I may re-run this particular benchmark for larger-still initial database sizes and see if a pattern emerges.

 ### Lookup most popular items results

 Here are the number of transactions per second that were possible (for N